Heavy vehicle registration changes

 This does not include heavy tow trucks, public passenger buses and NSW Conditional Registration Scheme customers.
 NSW customers who have personalised or custom 'myplates' registration plates displayed on their vehicle will not be required to have national heavy vehicle plates.

 Myplates will still be available for NSW customers with new registrations if they wish to have a personalised or customer number plate in place of the national plate.
 Standard myplates fees will apply for all new myplates customers.

-The new national plate will look like the example below with black lettering on a white background and a blue 'national heavy vehicle' sash across the bottom.
+The new national plate looks like the example below with black lettering on a white background and a blue 'NATIONAL HEAVY VEHICLE' sash across the bottom.

 Removal of registration labels

 Registration labels for Heavy Vehicles (over 4.5 tonne) have been abolished.

 FIRS vehicles must continue to display a rego label until expiry or 30 June 2019.

 Labels will continue to be required for vehicles with an Unregistered Vehicle Permit.